CopernicaMarketingSoftware/Documentation/Mailerq/send-email.md

 images, attachments, RSS feeds -- and much more.
 To read more about this, please read our documentation about [creating responsive emails with MailerQ](copernica-docs:Mailerq/responsive-email).

-As we said, you need a special license to use this "responsive email" feature.
+As said, you need a special license to use this "responsive email" feature.
-If you do not have such a special license, you can of course still inject emails in the message queue, but will have to create the MIME string yourself, and you can only assign strings to the JSON "mime" property.
+If you do not have such a special license, you can of course still inject emails in the message queue, but you will have to create the MIME string yourself, and you can only assign strings to the JSON "mime" property.

 ## Using the built-in SMTP server